 Moody’s Investors Service maintains a stable outlook for Poland’s banking system.
 The agency expects solid economic growth and increased employment and income levels that will create opportunities for banks in Poland.

-For anyone considering a career in banking in Poland, this list is a helpful guide on where to start.
+For anyone considering a career in banking in Poland, this list of top banks in Poland is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

-Founded in 1948, Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna, commonly called PKO Bank Polski or PKO BP, is the largest bank in Poland in terms of assets.
+Founded in 1948, Powszechna Kasa Oszczędności Bank Polski Spółka Akcyjna, commonly called PKO Bank Polski or PKO BP, is the largest of the banks in Poland in terms of assets.
 It is also one of the leading financial groups in Central and Eastern Europe.
-The bank provides retail, commercial and private banking services to individuals and businesses.
-With headquarters in central Warsaw, state-controlled PKO BP also maintains a presence in Ukraine, after its acquisition of banking institution KredoBank.
+The bank provides retail, commercial, and private banking services to individuals and businesses.
+With headquarters in central Warsaw, state-controlled PKO BP also maintains a presence in Ukraine, following its acquisition of banking institution KredoBank.

 Revenue: PLN 10.92 billion (2017)